ayy1337/binpricealarm/README.md

 Small little script that watches the prices on Binance's alt-btc pairs, and alerts when they've moved up some % in a given time (hour by default).

 # Dependencies
-You will need, at a minimum, the module:
+You will need at a minimum the binance API module:
 `pip install python-binance`

 For sound alert: